 * * *

-6. The North West Enquirer: The late Bob Waterhouse was determined to launch another quality newspaper for the North West of England in 2006.
+Following the North West Times’ short stay in the region’s newsagents, Bob Waterhouse was determined to launch another quality newspaper for the North West of England in 2006.
 Eschewing a daily format in favour of a weekly title, the North West Enquirer allowed for more in-depth articles of regional focus.
 It was independent of political leanings and launched as a quality tabloid on the 26 April 2006.

 What Happened Next?
 Sadly, it seemed that the regional quality market for the North West didn’t attract advertisers nor readers.
 It filed for administration on the 20 September 2006 and folded after its 21st issue.